History of Monger’s Traditional Gun Factories

-Mir Qasim caused an all-round and drastic reorganisation to be made in the army in a manner, and with a zeal that was truly remarkable.
+Ruler of Monger Mir Qasim caused an all-round and drastic reorganization to be made in the army in a manner, and with a zeal that was truly remarkable.
 In fact, military reform received his greatest attention after the increase and improvement of the revenues.
 In the short space of his rule, the army of the ‘ Nizamat ’ underwent an unprecedented overhauling, and lost much of its medieval character and organization.

 These changes were effected under the supervision and control of a host of adventurers, European and Armenian, who had been warmly welcomed by the Nawab for training his forces after the latest fashion.
 Among these soldiers of fortune, the names of Gurgin Khan, Marcat, Arratoon, Samroo, and Gentil are the most conspicuous.

 Gurgin Khan (Khwajah Gregory), brother to the Well Known Armenian diplomat and merchant, Khwajah Petruse, was the principal military adviser of the Nawab, and was virtually both commander-in-chief and war minister.
 It was under his superintendence that the army was transformed, and it was to his supreme organising genius that the remaking of the Nawab’s Infantry, Artillery and Cavalry was due.